MaddulaMohanaSravya/RecycleRelay/README.md

 **🔹 Upload Your Item:**
 Click on the Upload Item or similar button.

-**Fill out the form with:**
+  Fill out the form with:
-Item Title
+    Item Title,
-Description
+    Description,
-Category (e.g., plastic, metal, paper)
+    Category (e.g., plastic, metal, paper),
-Phone number for contact
+    Phone number for contact,
-Upload a clear photo of the item
+    Upload a clear photo of the item,
     Click Submit.

 **🔹 Success Confirmation:**
 Once submitted, the item will be saved with the status Pending.